-Coaching for parents of infants and young children is based on empirically-supported methods, such as the Early Start Denver Model, applied behavior analysis, and Parent-Child Interaction Therapy.
+Coaching for parents of infants and young children is based on empirically supported methods, such as the Early Start Denver Model and Parent-Child Interaction Therapy.
 Parents are coached to use strategies that will facilitate learning, social engagement, language, and toy play skills.
 For older children, individual therapy approaches may be used to assist individuals in addressing different goals, such as improving self-regulation abilities, communication strategies, problem-solving skills, self-esteem, and social and adaptive behavior skills.
-If an individual is experiencing significant anxiety or depression, a cognitive-behavior therapy (CBT) approach may be used to address those difficulties.
+If an individual is experiencing significant anxiety or depression, a cognitive behavioral therapy (CBT) approach may be used to address those difficulties.
 Other goals of individual therapy may include bolstering organizational and study skills.
-For some children, more intensive interventions designed to address behavioral challenges may be part of a treatment (e.g., functional behavior analysis).
+For some children, interventions designed to address behavioral challenges may be part of a treatment (e.g., Parent-Child Interaction Therapy, functional behavior assessment).
 If medication treatment is a part of the care plan, the behavioral health provider will work closely with a psychiatrist or other physician to ensure coordinated care.

 Intervention modalities include: